 Metaprogramming

-It means that a program can be designed to read, generate, analyze or transform other programs, and even modify itself while running.
+It means that a program can be designed to read, generate, analyse or transform other programs, and even modify itself while running

 Macros